jason-kerney/ShapeRefactoring/documentation/contrib/lang.md

 Since the goal is expected behavior then I ask people to start by focusing on the tests.
 If you use the tests as a guide instead of the target code, you are in a better position for building a language native solution.
 This solution should be well designed.

 You can always refer to this [guide](./test_cases.md) on the test cases to help you along.
-(NOTE: This guide is just being developed and may not be complete.)

 ### A Difference of Paradigm